 The Secret for the Best Sugar-free Chocolate

 The difference between cacao is palpable.
 Living in Ecuador (known in the chocolate world for it’s heirloom cacao seed) has afforded me the opportunity to source real quality cacao products.
 I’ve shared what makes our cacao stand apart from others, in short it is an artisanal cacao bean, 100% organic, fair-trade and biodynamically grown in old shade growth forests.
-We offer all the cacao foods you need for homemade chocolate making in our shop with domestic USA shipping.
-International shipping tends to be very expensive but if you are interested in a quote on a bulk order, contact me here.

 In this recipe, a pinch of sweetness (without the blood sugar roller coaster and crazy mental/emotional triggers) is made possible by Lakanto’s powdered Monkfruit sweetener.